crystallabs/virtualtime/README.md

 # VirtualTime

 VirtualTime is a Time-related class for Crystal.
+It is used for matching and generation of compliant dates and times, primarily for calendar, scheduling, and reminding purposes.

 It is a companion project to [virtualdate](https://github.com/crystallabs/virtualdate).

-VirtualTime is used for matching and generation of compliant dates and times, primarily for calendar, scheduling, and reminding purposes.

 ## Installation